Can I Make A Diesel Claim?

 Which manufacturers can I make a diesel emissions claim against?

-At the moment you can only claim against Mercedes, BMW and Vauxhall.
+At the moment you can only claim against BMW.
 However, many vehicles were also affected by the initial scandal including Volkswagen, Ford, Fiat, Citroen, Peugeot, Renault, Nissan, Skoda, Jaguar, Volvo, Hyundai, and Land Rover.
 Some of these claims may open up in the near future.